Knockdoemore – Lackagh Walkway

 Background

-In 2014 Claregalway GAA Club developed a walkway around the perimeter of their playing pitches in Knockdoemore.
-Seeing, it’s initial success, Frank Kearney approached the Club and offered a row along the perimeter of his family farm in order to extend the walkway and link it to the main Claregalway Lackagh roadway.
+In 2014, Claregalway GAA Club developed a walkway around the perimeter of the playing pitches in Knockdoemore.
+Following its early success, Frank Kearney approached the club and offered a route along the perimeter of his family farm to extend the walkway and link it to the main Claregalway–Lackagh road.

-Cairde Mór, Lackagh’s local Development Company, progressed the proposal and successfully obtained public funding under the Outdoor Recreational Infrastructural Scheme in 2020.
-This funding facilitated the extension of the Trail for a distance of 2.5 Km and upgraded the existing walkway, around the playing pitches to ‘multi use’ standard.
+Cairde Mór, Lackagh’s local development company, progressed the proposal and successfully secured public funding under the Outdoor Recreational Infrastructural Scheme in 2020.
+This funding facilitated the extension of the trail and the upgrade of the original club pitch walkway to multi-use standard.

-The Knockdoemore-Lackagh Walking Trail consists of 2 Sections
+The Knockdoemore–Lackagh Walking Trail consists of two sections.

 Claregalway GAA Field (Circuit) Kearneys Family Lands (Out and Back)